clouducate/awsvpcb/README.md

 #
 #
 GETTING STARTED - POC TEST
 1) CREATE TEST STUDENT AWS ACCOUNT - This will be where the VPC is created
+  - NOTE: At this time, this cannot be an AWS Educate Starter account as such accounts do not support VPN connectivity
-  - NOTE: Credit must be provided.
+  - NOTE: Credit card must be provided.
 AWS credits should be obtained and added to this account to avoid unnecessary charges.
 However, the charges for going through this POC are minimal (under $10) as long as everything is destroyed in the end and it is not kept up and running for hours.
 2) DECIDE which PC you are planning to use to access your VPC (Linux, MAC or Windows)
 3) INSTALL OPENVPN - This will be used later when the OVPN file is created
   - ON MAC: OpenVPN Connect version 3.1 or higher from the MAC App Store
   - ON WINDOWS: https://www.ovpn.com/en/guides/windows-openvpn-gui
 4) DECIDE where you are going to run the scripts (must be a Linux or MAC machine) - if using MAC or Linux for the PC where OpenVPN is installed, then it can be the same machine.
-5) INSTALL the AWS CLI (version 2) on the chosen machine - follow instructions provided by AWS (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and test with following command to make sure you have the proper access: aws ec2 describe-instances
+5) INSTALL the AWS CLI (version 2) on the chosen machine where the scripts will run - follow instructions provided by AWS (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and test with following command to make sure you have the proper access: aws ec2 describe-instances
 6) DOWNLOAD & EXTRACT the awsvpcb-scripts file onto the machine where the AWS CLI is installed
 7) CD to the root of awsvpcb-scripts directory
 6) RUN ./AWSVPCB.CONFIGURE
 8) RUN ./AWSVPCB.VPC.CREATE
-9) IF NECESSARY, DOWNLOAD the AWSVPCB-client-config.ovpn file created in the "secfiles" directory to the PC you installed the OpenVPN client
+9) IF NECESSARY, DOWNLOAD the AWSVPCB-client-config.ovpn file created in the "secfiles" directory by the AWSVPCB.VPC.CREATE script to the PC where you installed the OpenVPN client.
+If the scripts reside on the same machine, then this is unnecessary.
 10) IMPORT the AWSVPCB-client-config.ovpn into the OpenVPN client
-11) IF NECESSARY, DOWNLOAD the ca.crt file in the "secfiles" directory to the PC you installed the OpenVPN client
+11) IF NECESSARY, DOWNLOAD the ca.crt file in the "secfiles" directory to the PC you installed the OpenVPN client.
+Again, if the scripts reside on the same machine, then this is unnecessary.
 12) ADD the ca.crt root certificate to the trusted store on your PC (Windows, MAC or Linux)
 13) IF NECESSARY, DOWNLOAD other support files from the "secfiles" directory to the PC including:
   - iis1.rdp, iis1.password, iis2.rdp, iis2.password, mssql.rdp, mssql.password, mssql.sa.password, privkey.ppk (if you plan to use putty), privkey.pem (if you plan to use SSH)